-In 2019, we examined the public stance taken by those associations on climate issues to verify that their positions were aligned with our own (and chose not to renew our membership in those whose positions were opposed to ours).
+In 2019, we examined the public stance taken by those associations on climate issues to verify that their positions were aligned with our own (and, where appropriate, chose not to renew our membership in those whose positions were opposed to ours).
 That review was conducted on the basis of six criteria:

 - The scientific position: Total believes the link between human activity and climate change is an established fact.

 - The Paris Agreement: Total recognizes that the Paris Agreement is a major advance in the fight against climate change and supports the initiatives of the implementing States to fulfill its aims.